 - Contributing to (and occasionally chairing) our PTX (Portable Technology Experience) meetings where we discuss, have workshops and generally look at how we go about development at Portable as a team

-- Collaborating with project managers and other leads to sense check the scope for features on a new project
+- Collaborating with project managers and other to sense check the scope for features on a new project

 - Proposing an approach to a potential project that you are collaborating on with our business development team, including providing estimates for various options